The Munley Law Scholarship

 Submissions will be judged by a panel made up of Munley Law lawyers and qualified staff.
 Judges will determine the Submission that has received the highest combined total score and the entrant of that Submission will be deemed to be the winner.
 In the event of a tie, the Judges will determine the winning Submission based on the Submission that received the highest score for persuasiveness.

 Information to Include With Your Entry – Please Read Carefully

 All Submissions must contain the following information:

-To enter, please email your typed and double spaced Submission or video file to [email protected] Submissions directed to any other address or email address will not be considered.
+To enter, please email your Submission and Entry Information to firstname.lastname@example.org.
+Submissions directed to any other address or email address will not be considered.

 Please do not call the Munley Law office with questions regarding the Munley Law Scholarship.

 More About Your Submission – Please Read Carefully

 Once you have sent in a Submission, you may not change or edit the Submission.

 Submissions that do not include all required information and that do not strictly conform to all the requirements set forth on this page will be considered void and disqualified and will not be judged.

 Munley Law is not responsible for an entrant’s failure to properly complete each step of the registration process nor do they have responsibility or liability for any Submission that is corrupted or otherwise non-functioning.